lyndonpanton/tic-tac-toe/README.md

 ## Description

-An application which allows two-players to play tic-tac-toe (also known as noughts and crosses or x's and o's) together.
+An application which allows two players to play tic-tac-toe (also known as noughts and crosses or x's and o's) together.

 ## Getting Started